V-MalM/Cryptocurrency-Clusters/README.md

 ### Data Preparation

-* Startted by reading `crypto_data.csv` into Pandas.
+* Started by reading `crypto_data.csv` into Pandas.
 The dataset was obtained from [CryptoCompare](https://min-api.cryptocompare.com/data/all/coinlist).

 * Discarded all cryptocurrencies that are not being traded.
 In other words, filtered for currencies that are currently being traded.
 Once this was done, dropped the `IsTrading` column from the dataframe as it has no further use.